 The Structure of Sash Windows

-One aspect is for certain; plastic is no substitute for wood.
-The cost of sash windows is a little more, but this is a far higher quality window and would be expected to last well over 100 years with just a little maintenance each year.
-Plastic or uPVC can start to crack and separate at joints after several years and discolour in direct sunlight to make them look shabby, cheap and dirty.
+One aspect is certain: plastic is no substitute for wood.
+The cost of sash windows is a little higher, but this is a far higher-quality window and is expected to last well over 100 years with just a little maintenance each year.
+Plastic or uPVC can start to crack and separate at joints after several years, and discolour in direct sunlight, making them look shabby, cheap and dirty.

 Basic Components